Queer Women's Substance Use Over Time (QSOX)

 Ruby Grant, Julie Mooney-Somers, Jennifer Power, Ruth McNair, Amy Pennay, Jami Jones, David Moore, Adam Bourne

-Lesbian, bisexual, and queer (LBQ) women have high rates of alcohol and tobacco use, yet understandings of why this is the case are often simplistic and fail to capture the complexities of what these substances really mean to LBQ women.
+Lesbian, bisexual, and queer (LBQ) women have high rates of alcohol and tobacco use.
+These understandings of why this is the case are often simplistic and fail to capture the complexities of what these substances really mean to LBQ women.
 Subsequently, smoking cessation and alcohol-related supports may not adequately meet the needs of this population.

-QSOX is a longitudinal qualitative study exploring alcohol, tobacco, and vaping among LBQ women in Victoria and New South Wales.
-The study will follow the lives of LBQ women over the course of 18 months to understand the cultural practices of substances in LBQ women’s communities and how these may change over time.
+The study follows the lives of LBQ women over the course of 18 months to understand the cultural practices of substances in LBQ women’s communities and how these may change over time.
 In doing so, QSOX aims to inform future health-related interventions that better meet the needs of this population.

 QSOX Briefing Paper 1: LBQ Women and Alcohol